MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 #### Install directory

 This is more common for those who use a secondary drive to perform app conversions.
-If you choose to change the installation location , it changes the root of where all of the files go.
+If you choose to change the installation location, it changes the root of where all of the files go.
 This means that the MSIX Packaging tool will need to know where all these files go and will be captured during conversion.

+You can fix this by using the Package Support Framework write to install directory fix.
+We have added this as a capability by default in the MSIX Tool, which allows this down to 1809.
+If your application isn't working in 1709 and is in 1809, this is likely the issue.

 ## Sending feedback